About Northwestern Engineering

 In addition, we pay careful attention to our core and peripheral strengths.
 Core strengths are areas in which we excel today: science and engineering fundamentals, materials, systems, design, and leadership.
 Peripheral strengths are those that provide unique opportunities and could become future areas of strength.
 We balance the core areas of today with investments in peripheral areas—either through hiring faculty or enhancing support for emerging areas of research and curricular development.

-Located on Northwestern University’s Evanston campus, McCormick has eight academic departments, more than two dozen interdisciplinary research centers and institutes, a range of state-of-the-art facilities, and nationally recognized, award-winning faculty.
+Located on the Evanston campus, Northwestern's McCormick School of Engineering has eight academic departments, more than two dozen interdisciplinary research centers and institutes, a range of state-of-the-art facilities, and nationally recognized, award-winning faculty.

 - Approximately 1660 undergraduates, 900 master’s degree students, and 860 PhD students